underscoreio/essential-slick/src/pages/plain_sql.md

 Plain SQL updates allow you overcome limitations in the lifted embedded style of updates.
 They are created with the `sqlu` interpolator.
 They have limited ability to be composed, offering just `+` for `String`s and `+?` for parameters.

-Custom types can be used with the interpolators providing an implicit `GetParamter` (select) or `SetParameter`(update) is in scope for the type.
+Custom types can be used with the interpolators providing an implicit `GetResult` (select) or `SetParameter`(update) is in scope for the type.